 - Uninsured and underinsured motorist: Covers damage caused by a driver who is at-fault but does not have insurance or insurance that will fully cover the cost of damages.

-- Roadside assistance: Covers the cost of roadside services that will be required if your vehicle breaks down and needs to be towed.
+- Roadside assistance: Covers the cost of roadside services that may be required if your vehicle breaks down and needs to be towed.

 Methodology

-Reviews.com scores products, services and companies using five quantifiable criteria to help readers choose the best one for them.
-For the best car insurance in Washington, our editorial team compared affordability, customer support, coverage options, customer satisfaction scores and online resources from each company and averaged the scores to produce our very own Reviews.com score.
-These scores were created with our readers in mind and are meant to be a helpful tool to simplify the process of choosing which car insurance company is best for you.
+Reviews.com scores products, services and companies using quantifiable criteria to help readers choose the best one for them.
+For the best car insurance in Washington, our editorial team compared affordability and rate stability, customer support, coverage options, complaint and satisfaction data, financial strength and online resources from each company.
+We used 2025 statewide analyses from Bankrate, NerdWallet and ValuePenguin; the latest J.D.
+Power satisfaction results; and official context such as the NAIC Auto Insurance Database Report and BLS CPI.
+These scores are meant to help simplify the process of choosing which car insurance company is best for you.